lamMilo/Modern-Stock-Screener/README.md

 If you enjoy this project, please consider **starring the repository ⭐** —
 it helps others find it and supports future improvements.

+## ⚖️ Disclaimer

+ This software is provided for **educational and informational purposes only**.
+ It does **not constitute financial, investment, or trading advice**.
+ All stock data and analysis results are retrieved from **third-party sources (Yahoo Finance)**, and accuracy is **not guaranteed**.

+ Always perform your own due diligence and consult a **licensed financial advisor** before making investment decisions.

+ The author(s) assume **no liability or responsibility** for any losses, damages, or consequences resulting from the use of this software.

+ Use this application at your **own risk**.